rohitgajawada/multitask_net/README.md

 Multitask Tracking

 TODO:
-1) Build network
-2) combine all coords
-3) Try training network
+1) Try training network

-IMPORTANT:
+Possible modifications:
 1) regress offsets, not coordinates

-To keep in mind:
+To keep in mind and other ideas:
+1) attention based on previous frame in the form of gaussians
-1) occlusion network
+2) occlusion network
-2) motion network
+3) motion network